SitaaronKL/thenetworkwebapp/HOMEPAGE_COPY.md

 - Join | Home | Privacy

 ### 3. Gallery Section
-- **Headline:** We turn your digital DNA into a personalized feed of people, moments, and opportunities that feel unnervingly right.
+- **Headline:** We turn your feeds, your YouTube - your digital DNA into a personalized set of people, moments, and opportunities that just feel right.
 - **Repeating Text:** THIS COULD BE YOU!

 ### 4. Signal Intelligence Section